Shahabuddin Nagari: Midnight Locomotive and Other Poems

 If I dream, Bangladesh also dreams a better future super powers bow down to our dreams.

 The Black Cat and Other Poems

 The Black Cat and Other Poems is a new book of poetry of Shahabuddin Nagari.
 It has been published by Authorhouse, USA in Sep.
 2011.
-Nagari's passion for woman and nature combined together is amply demonstrated in a number of poems.
+Nagari's passion for woman and nature combined is amply demonstrated in a number of poems.
 His passionate love for his beloved is well depicted in the following lines :